-- 1) Assuming the ALARM is ON, use the and arrow keys to scroll through the sub menu items until ALARM LOW is highlighted. - 2) Press the and arrow keys to scroll the value.
+- 1) Assuming the ALARM is ON, use the arrow keys to scroll through the sub menu items until ALARM LOW is highlighted. - 2) Press the arrow keys to scroll the value.
 When the correct alarm value is being displayed, proceed to step 7.

-- 3) Alternatively, press the key to display the Digits Edit Box. - 4) Press the and arrow keys to scroll the highlighted value.
+- 3) Alternatively, press the key to display the Digits Edit Box. - 4) Press the arrow keys to scroll the highlighted value. - 5) Press the arrow keys to scroll the digit locations. - 6) Repeat steps 4 & 5 until the ALARM LOW value is correctly displayed.

-- 6) Repeat steps 4 & 5 until the ALARM LOW value is correctly displayed. - 7) If only one limit will be used, press the key to return to the measurement screen and begin taking readings.
+7) If only one limit will be used, press the key to return to the measurement screen and begin taking readings.
 Otherwise, continue on to set the ALARM HIGH limit using the same procedures.

-9.3 Differential Mode
+9.7 Differential Mode

-The Differential Mode of the MX1-DL provides the user with the ability to set a nominal value, according to what the expected thickness should be, and measure the +/- difference from the nominal value entered.
+The Differential Mode of the MX2-DL provides the user with the ability to set a nominal value, according to what the expected thickness should be, and measure the +/- difference from the nominal value entered.
 This feature is typically used in QA incoming inspections on pipes, plate stock, coils, etc. The steps below outline how to enable and enter the nominal value to use this feature: